DeltaPrimeLabs/deltaprime-primeloans/README.md

 * **SmartLoansFactory.sol** - a helper contract that orchestrates loans creation and initial funding in one transaction.
 It also manages data about loan creators acting as a Borrowers Registry.

-* **PangolinExchange.sol** - an exchange contract that allows investing AVAX into other popular crypto-tokens on Pangolin DEX.
+* **PangolinIntermediary.sol** - an exchange contract that allows investing AVAX into other popular crypto-tokens on Pangolin DEX.

 # Building and running UI